Prince of Persia

 CG versions of the cities of Avrat and Nasaf were built.
 A number of 3D buildings were arranged by a dedicated “town planner”, who set them in position, then rendered them.
 These layouts were passed to a lighter, who controlled displacements and ageing of the buildings.
 Compositors added smoke and 2D props to give the cities a life-like, lived-in feel.
 These visual effects were key to establishing a realistic location for the Avrat roof-top chase sequence, which was filmed in Morocco and required extensive background city additions.

-We used City Builder to create a varied cityscape, while our own Motion Analyser software helped us pull off the feat of making 69-year-old Ben Kingsley look 30 years younger – without holding up the production or limiting our approach to other aspects of the film.
+Cinesite’s proprietary Motion Analyser software was used to make 69-year-old Ben Kingsley look 30 years younger, without holding up the production or limiting the approach to other aspects of the film.

-We also had to think about how to make the eye-watering arsenal of weapons in the film flexible enough to turn around updated versions quickly.
-These included the memorable 3D whips used by the Hassassins, complete with claws and blades, whose movements we had to match with the stunt props used by the actors on set.
+Cinesite also created an eye-watering arsenal of CG weapons in the film, including the whips used by the Hassassins, complete with claws and blades; the movements of these had to match with the stunt props used by the actors on set.
 To give fight scenes an extra dash of realism, we added dust hits, sparks and water splashes.

 - Release date: 21.05.2010

 - Studio: Jerry Bruckheimer Films, Walt Disney Pictures